Richmond Symphony Chorus (Richmond, VA)

 RHYTHM SKILLS

-You’ll meet with a member of the Chorus to sing the rhythm exercise you prepared on your own (linked below).
-You’ll sing that on a comfortable pitch, using a syllable of your choice (such as “dee” or “da”).
-When you first arrive for your audition, we’ll give you a second rhythm exercise to study and sing as well.
-You have the opportunity to study that second exercise before you enter the rhythm skills room.
+You will meet with a member of the Chorus to sing the rhythm exercise you prepared on your own (linked below).
+You will sing the exercise on a comfortable pitch, either count-singing or using a syllable of your choice (such as “dee” or “da”).
+When you arrive for your audition, you will receive a second rhythm exercise to study and sing as well.

 Rhythm Excerpt Here